Haleem-code/RUST-JOURNEY/README.md

 ## Structure 📂
 - `rust-journey/` - Contains all Rust projects and experiments.
   - `hello-world/` - My first Rust project: a simple "Hello, World!" program.
+  - `primitive_data_types` - Learnt about the primitive data types in rust:Integers(i and u) , float(f32 and f64), boolean(ture or false) then character(char for unicode scalr value that is for letters)
   - More folders to come as I progress!

 ## Why Rust? 🤔